AlessioMonacchia/Multitemporal-analysis-of-RS-data-via-the-ggridges-package/README.md

 Examples: Land Surface Temperature
 Change in the distribution of the Land Surface Temperature variable from 2010 to 2020, categorizing by country/geographic gradient (e.g., latitude).
 Useful to visualize if and how climate changes in the last 10 years (temporal gradient) have unevenly or uniformly modified surface temperatures based on country or latitude (geographic gradient).

-Examples: Land Use in Natura 2000 Sites
-Change in land use in Natura 2000 sites through multi-temporal analysis of Copernicus N2K products.
+Other potential applications: Land Use in Natura 2000 Sites Change in land use in Natura 2000 sites through multi-temporal analysis of Copernicus N2K products.
 Three orthomosaics collected every 6 years are available: 2006, 2012, 2018.